We may earn money or products from the companies mentioned in this post. Lori Ballen is a member of the Amazon Associates Program

 You can find it in the WordPress.org plugin directory and you’ll find that business owners like it because it’s a simple tool with easy features and wording.

-Once installed, it will display default schema on your site that you can then mark up.
+Once installed, it will display the default schema on your site that you can then mark up.

 Schema App Structured Data uses the Schema App Editor tool designed by Hunch Manifest.